-Finally, we recall an observation of Woodall [17] mentioned in the introduction, which motivated our investigations.
+Finally, we recall an observation of Woodall [18] mentioned in the introduction, which motivated our investigations.

 As thrackleability is a hereditary property, a minimal counterexample to the thrackle conjecture must be a connected graph G with exactly |V(G)|+1 edges and with no vertex of degree one.
-Such a graph G is necessarily a dumbbell DB(c', c'', l).
-If $l \neq 0$, then G consists of two cycles that share a path or are connected by a path uv.
-In both cases, we can "double" the path uv, as indicated in Figure 5, to obtain another thrackle G'.
-It is easy to see that G' is a dumbbell consisting of two cycles that share precisely one vertex.
-Moreover, if any of these two cycles is not even, then we can double it and repeat the above procedure, if necessary, to obtain a dumbbell DB(b', b'', 0) drawn as a thrackle, where b' and b'' are even numbers.
+Such a graph G is necessarily a dumbbell $\mathrm{DB}(c',c'',l)$.
+If $l\neq 0$, then G consists of two cycles that share a path or are connected by a path uv.
+In both cases, we can "double" the path uv, as indicated in Figure 4, to obtain another thrackle G'.
+It is easy to see that G' is a dumbbell consisting of two cycles that share precisely one vertex (the vertex v in the figure).
+Moreover, if any of these two cycles is not even, then we can double it and repeat the above procedure, if necessary, to obtain a dumbbell $\mathrm{DB}(b',b'',0)$ drawn as a thrackle, where b' and b'' are even numbers.